Medical Negligence Solicitors

 Our expertise speaks for itself.
 We have been awarded a band 1 ranking by Chambers and Partners UK – the highest ranking available – for our medical negligence practice.

-Four members of our clinical negligence claims team – Richard Barcan, Richard Harries, Jay Nathwani and Claire Hurrell – are singled out for their expertise in clinical negligence and individually ranked in Chambers and Partners UK.
+Three members of our clinical negligence claims team – Richard Harries, Jay Nathwani and Claire Hurrell – are singled out for their expertise in clinical negligence and individually ranked in Chambers and Partners UK.

 Our experienced medical negligence claims team is headed up by panel members of Action Against Medical Accidents, the charity for patient safety and justice, and the Law Society’s Clinical Negligence Accreditation Scheme.
 The team also won Team of the Year at the Bristol Law Society Awards 2019.